 - 100-MHz processor bus-The AMD-K6-2 processor supports a 100-MHz, 800 Mbyte/second frontside bus to provide a high-speed interface to Super7 platform-based chipsets.
-The 100-MHz interface to the frontside Level 2 (L2) cache and main system memory speeds up access to the frontside cache and main memory by 50 percent over the 66-MHz Socket 7 interface-a significant increase in system performance that is potentially equivalent to a jump of up to two processor speed grades. - Accelerated graphics port support-AGP improves the performance of mid-range PCs that have small amounts of video memory on the graphics card.
-The industry-standard AGP specification enables a 133-MHz graphics interface and will scale to even higher levels of performance. - Support for backside L2 and frontside L3 cache-The Super7 platform has the 'headroom' to support higher-performance AMD-K6® processors, with clock speeds scaling to 400 MHz and beyond.
-Future versions of the AMD-K6 processor will feature a full-speed, on-chip backside 256-Kbyte L2 cache designed to deliver new levels of system performance to mainstream desktop systems.
-These versions of the processor will also support an optional 100-MHz frontside L3 cache for even higher-performance system configurations.
+The 100-MHz interface to the frontside Level 2 (L2) cache and main system memory speeds up access to the frontside cache and main memory by 50 percent over the 66-MHz Socket 7 interface-resulting in a significant increase of 10% in overall system performance. - Accelerated graphics port support-AGP improves the performance of mid-range PCs that have small amounts of video memory on the graphics card.
+The industry-standard AGP specification enables a 133-MHz graphics interface and will scale to even higher levels of performance. - Support for backside L2 and frontside L3 cache-The Super7 platform has the 'headroom' to support higher-performance AMD-K6 processors, with clock speeds scaling to 550 MHz and beyond.
+The Super7 platform also supports the AMD-K6-III processor which features a full-speed, internal backside 256-Kbyte L2 cache designed to enable new levels of performance to leading-edge desktop systems.
+This processor also supports an optional 100-MHz external L3 cache for even higher-performance system configurations.